MindScriptAct/mvcExpress-away3d-playground/pb/README.txt

-Copy 'RayTriangleKernel.pbj' and 'RayTriangleKernel.pbk' folders here.
+Copy 'RayTriangleKernel.pbj' and 'RayTriangleKernel.pbk' files here.

 You can find them downloading Away3d 4.0 source files, in 'pb' folder.